alfahaf/alfahaf.github.io/index.md

 # 𝛼Haf – Algorithmic Fairness Copenhagen

 Researchers and students in the Copenhagen area interested in fairness, accountability, and transparency aspects of algorithmic decision processes.
-Everyone welcome.
+Everyone is welcome.

 ## People